edimuj/cordova-plugin-audioinput/README.md

     channels: 1,

     // The audio format.
 Currently PCM_16BIT and PCM_8BIT are supported.
+    // For convienence use the audioinput.FORMAT constant to access the possible formats that the plugin supports.
+For example:
+    // format: audioinput.FORMAT.PCM_16BIT
     format: 'PCM_16BIT',

     // Specifies if the audio data should be normalized or not.